DomoticASW/.github/profile/README.md

 ### Devices management
 ![Devices management domain model diagram](../diagrams/generated/devices-management-domain-model.png)

-This bounded context exposes a *DevicesService* which offers all the methods to implement the use cases.
+This bounded context exposes:
+- a *DevicesService*
+- a *DeviceGroupsService*
+- a *DeviceStatusesService*
+- a *DeviceEventsService*

 More complex stuff explanation:
 - The *DeviceFactory* is able to create a *Device* just through an URL as it will contact the device on that address which will then describe himself.
-- The main service will be responsible for keeping the devices *DeviceStatus* up to date, and allows for subscribers to listen to status change events.
+- The *DeviceStatusesService* service will be responsible for keeping the devices *DeviceStatus* up to date, and allows for subscribers to listen to status change events.
-- The main service will be responsible for receiving *DeviceEvent*s (through the *publishEvent* method) from the devices, and allows for subscribers to be notified about *DeviceEvent*s.
+- The *DeviceEventsService* service will be responsible for receiving *DeviceEvent*s (through the *publishEvent* method) from the devices, and allows for subscribers to be notified about *DeviceEvent*s.
-- *DeviceGroup*s are responsible for managing the N-N relationships with *Device*s.
+- The *DeviceGroupsService* and *DeviceGroup*s are responsible for managing the N-N relationships with *Device*s.
 - The *DevicesService* is responsible for keeping *DeviceGroup*s up to date in case of device removal.

 #### TypeConstraints